PostgREST/postgrest/api.rst

 .. note::

-  Beware of accidentally delting all rows in a table.
+  Beware of accidentally deleting all rows in a table.
 To learn to prevent that see :ref:`block_fulltable`.

 OpenAPI Support
 ===============